 Ethics Group Internship Program

-Program specifications require candidates be enrolled in academic course work, receiving academic credit, at the time they serve as an intern.
+- Participants must be enrolled in an academic program receiving academic credit at the time they serve as an intern.

-To apply, candidates should submit the following items to Thomas Wagner: a resume; a cover letter; and a short writing sample illustrative of ethics or health-related work or a 500-word explanation of your interest in bioethics and your desire to work at the American Medical Association.
+To be considered, students should submit a resume, a cover letter, and a short writing sample illustrative of ethics or health-related work or a 500-word explanation of your interest in bioethics and your desire to obtain an internship at the AMA to Thomas Wagner.

 Applicants will be contacted only if they are qualified for an interview.

-- Term Dates: Early September thru mid December
+- Term dates: early September through mid December

-- Term Dates: Mid January thru late April
+- Term dates: mid January through late April

-- Term Dates: Early May thru mid August
+- Term dates: early May through mid August

 Winter/Spring 2014-15 Interns